AndyMBD/CYT2B75CADES_GCC/Readme.md

 └─tools
  └─gcc
 ```
 3.4.
-Further add more project into workspace, follow step 3.1->3.2->3.3
+Further add more project into workspace, Copy source from tviibe1m_examples to tviibe1m and follow step 3.1->3.3